invilso/mc_plugin_recycle/README.md

 - Messages live in `src/main/resources/lang/*.yml`; add more by mirroring the same keys and restarting/reloading.
 - Players automatically see messages in their client language when a matching locale file exists.

+## Compatibility

+- Tested against Paper API `1.21.9` (see `pom.xml` `<paper.version>`).
+Other 1.21.x builds and Paper-derived forks (for example Purpur 1.21.9) will most likely work, but use them at your own risk.
+- Requires Java 21 to build and run.

 ## Building

 Run the following Maven command in the repository root to compile the plugin: